obaker1/hungryhelpers/README.md

 - django-localflavor (install by running 'pip install django-localflavor')
 - django-environ 0.4.5 (install by running 'pip install django-environ')
 - requests 2.25.1 (install by running 'pip install requests')

-Additional modules required:
-- crispy_forms
+- django-cripsy-forms (install by running 'pip install django-crispy-forms')
-- django_notification_hq
+- django_notification_hq (install by running 'pip install django_notification_hq')

 Software execution instructions:
 1. Using a command line interpreter, navigate to the root directory of the project